YottaDB runs on a wide variety of computer platforms. Consult YottaDB for the current list of supported platforms.

 YottaDB programs are compatible with version control software.
 For example YottaDB version control is managed using git.

-The programmer also uses the Direct Mode facility to interactively debug, modify, and execute M routines.
+You can also use the Direct Mode facility to interactively debug, modify, and execute M routines.
 In Direct Mode, YottaDB executes each M command immediately, as if it had been in-line at the point where YottaDB initiated Direct Mode.

 The following is a list of additional enhancements available from the Direct Mode: